gomson/vicsydev/consing_forth.md

 ```

 ### macros
 Once token streams come on silver plates, it's really hard to resist the temptation of going all in with macros.
 What I ended up with is essentially Lisp macros with a touch of Forth.
 Like Lisp, Lifoo macros operate on streams of tokens.
-But since Forth is post-fix; macros deal with previously parsed, rather than wrapped, tokens.
+But since Forth is post-fix; macros deal with previously parsed, rather than wrapped tokens.
 Lifoo provides macro words that are called to translate the token stream when code is parsed.
 A token stream consists of pairs of tokens and generated code, and the result of a macro call replaces the token stream from that point on.

 ```
 Lifoo> (number number) :+ word macro?